Yogesh-K-Matkar/react_concept_react_app/README.md

 30. ContextAPI: This concept helps in passing data to the required destination component directly without passing through subsequent components.
     ContextAPI is mainly used when a scenario of the same data is required by multiple child components.

-    a. createContext(Source Component):- Creates a Context object which acts like a Component.
+    30.1. createContext(Source Component):- Creates a Context object which acts like a Component.

        Syntax:-
             import { createContext } from "react";

-       E.g. //1st Step
+       e.g. //1st Step

             export const BioContextStore = createContext();

        createContext objects act as a wholesaler that sells multiple products.

-    b.
+    30.2.
 Provider:- It works as a component whose property of the Context object is created using createContext that provides the context value to its children.

-       E.g.//2nd Step
+       e.g.//2nd Step

             export const BioProvider = ({ children })=>
             {